-- Video download filenames include "low" or "full" to identify high or standard definition versions.
+- Video download filenames include "low" or "full" to identify full or low bandwidth versions.

 - Video filenames also include "s1" for "source 1".

-- If the download was of Source 2 of a dual-video capture, the filename contains "s2" instead of "s1".
+- If the download was of Source 2 of a dual-channel capture, the filename contains "s2" instead of "s1".

-- For audio files, filename is appended with "audio".
+- For audio files, the filename is appended with "audio".

 - Video downloads are in MP4 format; audio downloads are in MP3 format.